MicrosoftDocs/dynamics-365-fraud-protection/content/templates.md

 >
 > Modifying the content of a template file manually after downloading it may lead to errors when importing the template file back in the Fraud Protection portal.
 >
 > Template file has a maximum size limit of 20MB.
+You will not be able to upload a file that exceeds this limit.

 ## Creating new resources through templates